simoncblyth/opticks/notes/progress.rst

 * learn how to migrate recursive into iterative

-2017 Jan : presentations, proceedings, holidays
+2017 Jan : PSROC presentation, CHEP proceedings
 -------------------------------------------------

 * CHEP meeting proceedings bulk of the writing